 What Is NAD + ?

 Nicotinamide adenine dinucleotide (NAD +) is an important molecule found in all the cells of your body.
 It plays a critical role in energy production and some think the aging process too.
-As we get older, the NAD levels in our cells declines.
+As we get older, the NAD levels in our cells decline.

-As our cellular level of NAD decreases, it reduces the activity of sirtuins, enzymes which play a role in the aging process.
+As our cellular level of NAD decreases, it reduces the activity of sirtuins, enzymes that play a role in the aging process.
 As NAD levels fall and sirtuins stop working properly, our cells cease to function optimally.

 The result: aging and aging-related disease.
 Or so the theory goes.
 So, the idea is by raising NAD levels, your cells become revitalized to their younger state.
 In theory, this means you might be revitalized too.